argonautproject/scheduling/pages/provider-scheduling.md

 * Do not remove this line (it will not be displayed) {:toc}

-### Introduction
+## Introduction

 The Argonaut Scheduling Implementation Guide defines a series of interactions which cover the basic appointment creation workflow for provider based scheduling on behalf of a patient which includes: registration of patients and updating  coverage information, discovery of available appointments and booking the cancelling appointments.
 It also covers provider access to their appointments.
-The basic workflow steps and Argonaut Scheduling APIs for two use cases are detailed below.
+The basic workflow steps and Argonaut Scheduling APIs for three use cases are detailed below.
 Note that the primary difference between these scenarios are the *registration steps*.

-### Use Case 1: Scheduling across systems
+## Use Case 1: Scheduling across systems

-This general use case accounts for both new and existing patients and the specific steps that are required depend upon more specific scenarios such as if the patient is known to the external system, and if and when patient coverage information is needed.
-Use Case 2 and Use Case 3 in the sections below are simplified variations of this use more general use case.
+This use case accounts for both new and existing patients.
+The actual required steps depend upon factors such as if the patient is known to the external system, and if and when patient coverage information is needed.
+Use Case 2 and Use Case 3 in the sections below are simplified variations of this more generalized use case.

 Preconditions:

-- does not matter whether patient is known or unknown to external system.
+- Does not matter whether patient is known or unknown to external system.
 - Login and trust
    - System level trust or
    - User level trust
 - Work flow for clinic staff vs a call center to make appointment (in person vs over phone) is same

-##### Scenario 1a Provider schedules an appointment with a patient's PCP on behalf of patient (Discharge follow-up):
+#### Scenario 1a Provider schedules an appointment with a patient's PCP on behalf of patient (Discharge follow-up):
 {:.no_toc}
      Hospital A has treated patient B. Upon discharge, Hospital A schedules a follow-up appointment with patient B's PCP (primary care provider).

 This is a basic referral scenario in which the patient is registered with the referral recipient.

-##### Scenario 1b Provider schedules an appointment with a provider on behalf of patient (Dermatology referral):
+#### Scenario 1b Provider schedules an appointment with a provider on behalf of patient (Dermatology referral):
 {:.no_toc}
       Patient Y sees Doctor Z his PCP for a rash.
 After examining the patient, Doctor Z wants to Patient Y to see a dermatologist.
 The clinic staff schedule Patient Y to see Doctor D for a dermatology consult.
 Patient Y has never been to a dermatologist before.

 This scenario is very similar to 1a above.
 However, the patient is presumed to be a new patient to the referral recipient.

-##### Scenario 1c Provider schedules a procedure on behalf of patient (Imaging referral):
+#### Scenario 1c Provider schedules a procedure on behalf of patient (Imaging referral):
 {:.no_toc}

       Patient Y see Doctor X for a sore back.
 After examining the patient Doctor X recommends an MRI for Patient Y. The clinic staff schedule the MRI for Patient Y.  It is unknown whether the Patient Y has used the imaging service before.

 This scenario is also very similar to 1a above, but is an appointment for a procedure instead of a direct referral.